01micko/01micko.github.io/README.md

 If you have packages to add then I need the full suite of files produced including debug symbol files (if produced) but **do not** try to insert them in the `debian/` directory.
-Just create any directory name you want and add them there.
+Just create any directory name you want (the package name would be a good idea) and add them there.
 Leave them _unsigned_ as they need to be signed by my key for `apt` to work correctly.
 Offer up your PR.

 ## Bugs